-The 27MP59G-P doesn’t have spectacular color representation, so if you’re looking for something that’s good for creative work and gaming both we’d refer you to the XB21HK instead, but outside of that small caveat everything else you could want is here to shine.
-AMD FreeSync compatibility, Dynamic Action Blur Sync, black stabilizer technology and a cool $229 price tag are just a few of the features that come stock with this LG 4K monitor, all of which helped it to earn the number three spot on our list this year.
+The 27MP59G-P doesn’t have spectacular color representation, so if you’re looking for something good for creative work and gaming both we’d refer you to the XB21HK instead (100% color accuracy), but outside of that small caveat, everything else you could want is here to shine.
+AMD FreeSync compatibility, 75 Hz refresh rate, Dynamic Action Blur Sync, black stabilizer technology, and a cool $229 price tag are just a few of the features that come in stock with this LG 4K gaming monitor, all of which helped it to earn the number three spot on our list this year.
 If you’re looking for budget IPS monitors or an affordable FreeSync monitor, this is the choice for you.
 We love that this best cheap monitor has these features.
 Pair it with the best monitor stand for added versatility.

 Mistakes to Avoid

-First and foremost, don’t buy just any 4K monitor that’s on the cheap end of the scale and think you can automatically use it for gaming due to the resolution alone.
+First and foremost, don’t buy just any 4K gaming monitor that’s on the cheap end of the scale and think you can automatically use it for gaming due to the resolution alone.
 Gaming monitors in particular are built with certain features and fast response times that coincide with what gamers need most: speed, and responsiveness to get those quality frame rates.
 You might get the best 4K monitor available, but you should ensure it is customized for gaming.
 It’s a great idea to compare 1080p vs 4K monitors to know exactly what you’re getting into.

 Also, make sure you avoid displays that don’t come with custom gaming profiles.
-These are settings you can pre-configure depending on the game you’re playing to ensure you get the best possible brightness, contrast ratio, and speed for when you play games of different styles such as FPS, RTS, and MMORPGs.
+These are settings you can pre-configure depending on the game you’re playing to ensure you get the best possible brightness, contrast ratio, and speed when you play games of different styles such as FPS, RTS, and MMORPGs.
 And, to further enhance your gaming experience, you might want to check out our guide to the top response time for gaming.

-Most Important Features on a 4K Gaming Monitor
+Most Important Features of a 4K Gaming Monitor

 - The best 4K gaming monitor will be larger than at least 24″, as the detail beyond that isn’t worth the extra resolution if you don’t have the screen space to truly enjoy it.

-- 27- to 34-inches is the sweet spot for most gaming monitors, and this goes doubly so for 4K options.
+- 27- to 34-inches screen size is the sweet spot for most gaming monitors, and this goes doubly so for 4K options.
 There are other ultrawide monitors for gaming such as the 49-inch Samsung CHG90 but they’re much more expensive.

 Ports and Connectors

-- Each prevent a phenomena known as “screen tearing”, where the information the graphics card is sending to the monitor is temporarily out of sync (hence the names).
+- Each prevents a phenomenon known as “screen tearing”, where the information the graphics card is sending to the monitor is temporarily out of sync (hence the names).